-1. Introduction
+0. Introduction

 - Overview: Pooled investment, Close-end funds

-- REIT Industry
+- REIT Industry Structure: 4 elements of Pakistan's REIT industry

-Structure:

-Distinction between

-Direct Investment and

-SPV structure

-- Scope: Opinion on the quality of a REIT Manager's investment and operations management
+- Scope: Opinion on quality and expertise deployed by an RMC and potential vulnerability to investment management and operational challenges

 - Regulatory

 Framework: Real

 Estate Investment

 Trust Regulations,

 2015 and Listing on

 PSX

 - Rating Framework: Qualitative and quantitative factors, all factors assessed on standalone and relative basis.

 - Rating Scale: RM1 to RM5

-1.1 Overview: Real Estate Investment Trusts (REITs) are investment vehicles designed to mobilize resources from a large pool of investors and, in turn, provide them access to incomegenerating real estate assets.
-A REIT is structured like a traditional closed-end mutual fund, however, instead of stocks and bonds, a REIT investor owns real estate backed units that sell like any other units/listed security, enabling the unitholder to invest directly in real estate.
+- 0.1 Overview: Real Estate Investment Trusts (REITs) are investment vehicles designed to mobilize resources from a large pool of investors and, in turn, provide them access to incomegenerating real estate assets.
+A REIT is structured like a traditional closed-end mutual fund, however, instead of stocks and bonds, a REIT investor owns real estate backed units that sell like any other units/listed security, enabling the unit holder to invest directly in real estate.
 Returns for the investors are in the form of either rental income distributed through dividends or capital gains through price appreciation of the underlying assets reflected in the unit price.
-REITs generally distribute majority of their profits (over 90% in Pakistan) to their unitholders to receive favorable tax treatment under Pakistan's tax laws.
-REITs enable investors to have a direct exposure with low individual investments to a relatively illiquid asset class with sizeable initial capital requirement.

-1.2 REIT Industry Structure: REITs fall under two structures:
+REITs generally distribute majority of their profits (over 90% in Pakistan) to their unit holders to receive favorable tax treatment under Pakistan's tax laws.
+REITs enable investors to have a direct exposure with low individual investments to a relatively illiquid asset class with sizeable initial capital requirement. - 0.2 REIT Industry Structure: The REIT industry has two distinct elements: REIT Management Company (RMC) and REIT funds.
+REIT funds can be structured as three different models Rental, Developmental or Hybrid REIT funds.

-- Direct Investment Structure under which REIT Scheme directly invests in the REIT project. - ii.
-Special Purpose Vehicle (SPV) Structure under which REIT Scheme invests in SPV for execution of REIT Project and following conditions should be met: - a) With the consent of Trustee, RMC shall appoint SPV through SPV Management Services Agreement to set the terms - b) If there is any change in structure of REIT, RMC shall get approval of Unit Holders through Special Resolution - c) REIT Scheme shall own at least 75% share capital of SPV - d) No change can be made in SPV Management Services Agreement without consent of Trustee and a prior notice of at least seven days to Unit Holders - 1.3 Types of REIT: The REIT industry has two distinct elements: REIT Management Company (RMC) and REIT schemes.
-REIT schemes can be structured as three different models Rental, Developmental or Hybrid REIT schemes.
 These are briefly described below: - i.
 RMC a public limited company licensed to undertake REIT management services - ii.
-Rental REIT Scheme established with the objective of making investment in industrial, commercial or residential real estate for generating rental income - iii.
-Developmental REIT Scheme established with the objective of development, construction, refurbishment, rehabilitation, management and/or operation of real estate for industrial, commercial, residential purpose or a combination of these - iv.
-Hybrid REIT Scheme comprising developmental component as well as rental component - 1.4 Scope: PACRA has developed separate methodologies to capture the distinct rating considerations attached to these elements of the REIT industry, depicted in the following diagram.
+Rental REIT funds established with the objective of making investment in industrial, commercial or residential real estate for generating rental income - iii.
+Developmental REIT funds established with the objective of development, construction, refurbishment, rehabilitation, management and/or operation of real estate for industrial, commercial, residential purpose or a combination of these - iv.
+Hybrid REIT funds comprising developmental component as well as rental component - 0.3 Scope: PACRA has developed separate methodologies to capture the distinct rating considerations attached to these elements of the REIT industry, depicted in the following diagram.
 This methodology outlines PACRA's rating considerations for REIT Manager Rating.

-REIT Manager Rating
+Manager Rating

-•REIT Manager Rating is an independent opinion on the quality of a REIT Manager's investment and operations management.
+•REIT Manager Rating is an independent opinion on the quality and expertise deployed by an RMC and potential vulnerability to investment management and operational challenges. •REIT Stability Rating is an

-Rental REIT Rating

-•Rental REIT Rating is an independent opinion on the relative capacity of a Rental REIT scheme to maintain stable rental income, and risk factors impacting value of REIT assets.
+Rating is an independent opinion on the sensitivity of a Rental REIT fund's NAV to a combination of risks.